magnetsareokay/magnetsareokay/README.md

 Wsg Slimezzzz my name is Renzo
+Titles include:
-Founder of the Renzo Republic
+- Founder of the Renzo Republic
-Creator of Renzobucks
+- Creator of Renzobucks

+Info about m3!

 - 😄 Pronouns: U/S/A
 - ⚡ Fun fact: I am proud of my Fruit Merge skills